ddekany/jbosstools-freemarker/README.md

-# The FreeMarker Tools project
+# FreeMarker IDE Eclipse plugin

 ## Summary

-FreeMarker Tools provide an editor for FreeMarker .ftl files with code completion and syntax highlighting.
+This is an Eclipse pluging that provides and editor for [Apache FreeMarker](https://freemarker.apache.org/) `.ftl` (and `.ftlh` etc.) files with code completion and syntax highlighting.

-**NOTE: This project is deprecated, and has been removed from JBoss Tools as of 4.5.3.**

-## Install

-_FreeMarker Tools_ is part of [JBoss Tools](http://jboss.org/tools) from
-which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.

-## Get the code

-The easiest way to get started with the code is to [create your own fork](http://help.github.com/forking/), and then clone your fork:

-    $ git clone git@github.com:<you>/jbosstools-freemarker.git
-    $ cd jbosstools-freemarker
-    $ git remote add upstream git://github.com/jbosstools/jbosstools-freemarker.git

-At any time, you can pull changes from the upstream and merge them onto your master:

-    $ git checkout master               # switches to the 'master' branch
-    $ git pull upstream master          # fetches all 'upstream' changes and merges 'upstream/master' onto your 'master' branch
-    $ git push origin                   # pushes all the updates to your fork, which should be in-sync with 'upstream'

-The general idea is to keep your 'master' branch in-sync with the 'upstream/master'.
+This project was originally developed as part of [JBoss Tools](http://jboss.org/tools), but as of JBoss Tools 4.5.3 JBoss has removed it.
+Thus, it was forked for further maintenance.

-## Building FreeMarker Tools
+## Building

-To build _FreeMarker Tools_ requires specific versions of Java and Maven.
-Also, there is some Maven setup.
-The [How to Build JBoss Tools with Maven 3](https://community.jboss.org/wiki/HowToBuildJBossToolsWithMaven3) document will guide you through that setup.

 This command will run the build: